 To assist you in selecting the best cheese grater, we’ve compiled a list of the best cheese graters on the market, including a variety of models ranked by efficiency, shred size, construction, and cleaning ease.

 OXO Good Grips Etched Box Grater

-The Etched Box Grater from OXO boasts a comfortable handle for a secure grip, a measuring cup for catching and measuring ingredients, and a detachable zesting plane for zesting citrus fruits with ease.
+The Etched Box Grater from OXO boasts a comfortable handle for a secure grip, a measuring cup for catching and measuring ingredients, and a detachable zesting plane for easily zesting citrus fruits.

-The four-blade design of this stainless steel box grater means that each size of the equipment has a different grinding surface.
-There are medium and coarse graters, as well as a slicer blade and a separate zester, all of which perform well with various ingredients.
+The four-blade design of this stainless steel box grater means that each equipment size has a different grinding surface.
+There are medium and coarse graters, a slicer blade, and a separate zester, all of which perform well with various ingredients.
 This box grater has a lot of uses.
 The collection tray is a fantastic addition.